 How To Deal With Capio Partners

-Upsolve is a nonprofit that helps you get out of debt with free debt relief tools and education.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Get debt help.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
+Think TurboTax for bankruptcy.
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify →

 Capio Partners LLC is a third-party debt collection agency.
 They focus primarily on collecting past-due medical debt.
 If Capio Partners contacts you, make sure they validate the debt in writing before you do anything else.
 If the debt amount is wrong or you don’t owe the debt, dispute it.
 If you agree that you owe the debt, you can try to set up a payment plan or negotiate a debt settlement to pay less than the full amount you owe.

 Written by the Upsolve Team.
+Legally reviewed by Jonathan Petts

 Table of Contents